simongdavies/cnabtest/README.md

-# Terraform: A Base Invocation Image for Terraform
+# Wordpress Azure - A CNAB to deploy wordpress on Azure

-This CNAB bundle provides a base image for working with TerraForm.
+This CNAB creates an installation of wordpress on Azure with optiona features such as Custom DNS , MySQL database etc..

 To test: